 Frustrated by opposition in the parliament, he tried to pass a constitutional amendment that would have enabled him to enforce Sharia law.
 He also confronted other power centres - a mob of his supporters ransacked the Supreme Court and he tried to rein in Pakistan's powerful military.

-Mr Sharif's overthrow by Gen Musharraf showed how dangerous it was for any politician to attempt to curtail the military's influence in Pakistan with its history of coups.
+Mr Sharif's overthrow by then army chief Pervez Musharraf showed how dangerous it was for any politician to attempt to curtail the military's influence in Pakistan with its history of coups.

 Mr Sharif was arrested, jailed and eventually sentenced to life imprisonment on charges of hijacking and terrorism.
 He was also convicted of corruption and banned for life from political activities.

 But an alleged deal, brokered by the Saudis, saved him and other family members from being put behind bars.
-Mr Sharif, along with 40 members of his family, were exiled to Saudi Arabia for what was supposed to be a period of 10 years.
-His years in the political wilderness lasted until his triumphal return to Pakistan in 2007 following a deal with the military.
+Mr Sharif and 40 members of his family were exiled to Saudi Arabia for what was supposed to be a period of 10 years.

 Owen Bennett-Jones, BBC Islamabad correspondent at the time, recalls that when Mr Sharif was removed from power, many Pakistanis expressed great relief, describing him as corrupt, incompetent and power-hungry.

-Ahead of the elections Mr Sharif promised to turn Pakistan into an "Asian tiger", with new infrastructure and a government with "zero tolerance for corruption".
+Ahead of his third term, Mr Sharif had promised to turn Pakistan into an "Asian tiger", with new infrastructure and a government with "zero tolerance for corruption".